Avoid Christmas Decor Hazards and Injuries

 It’s that magic time of the year, again.
 The decorative lights are on, people are jolly, and the snow slowly starting to fall in Colorado and it seems like nothing can break your Christmas spirit.
 That is, until you trip over a string of lights, blow out a fuse, slip off a ladder or light your curtains on fire leaving unattended candles.

 This season, take a minute to consider safety before you drown your home in twinkling lights, stars, holly, and hearts.
-If you want to make sure that this remains the happiest time of the year, follow these safety rules and keep the holidays merry and bright.
+If you want to make sure that this remains the happiest time of the year, follow these safety rules and precautions and keep the holidays merry and bright.

 Avoid burns with cool burning LED lights

-Instead of spending three hours untangling that string of incandescent Christmas lights, make this year you purchase all new, energy saving, environmentally friendly LED string lights.
+Instead of spending three hours untangling that string of incandescent Christmas lights, make this year you purchase all-new, energy-saving, environmentally-friendly LED string lights.
 Not only do they use a lot less energy, but the bulbs also burn cool, so you are not at risk of burning yourself or your guests should you stand a little too close.
 Besides saving energy and staying cool, they are just like your old string lights.
 They come in all the cheerful multi-colors of your old string, as well as classic white, and they’ll be just as impossible to untangle next year when it’s time to decorate again.

 One extension cord at a time